 Sinéad Morrissey

-The use of the villanelle form is beautifully appropriate in this poem, the pattern of repeating lines weaving around each other in the stanzas like the DNA helix, mirroring the shared gene bonds between the speaker and her parents.
+The use of the villanelle form is beautifully appropriate in this poem, the pattern of repeating lines weaving around each other in the stanzas like the DNA helix, mirroring the shared genetic bonds between the speaker and her parents.

 That bonding is apparent in the first line, with reference to both father and mother, in ‘fingers’ and ‘palms’, both essential connected parts of the speaker’s ‘hands’.
 The current separation of the parents is hinted at by the comma caesura and the ‘but’ in the first line, but their connection in the speaker still creates ‘pleasure’.